Sensitivity Analysis of Long-Term Cash Flows: Examples of expected utilities

-with $\theta,a,\sigma>0$ under the objective measure $\mathbb{Q}.$ This process stays positive and is recurrent.
-As a practical example, one can consider the leveraged volatility-index EFT.
-We consider a power function of the form
+with positive constants $\theta,$ $a,$ $\sigma,$ $\xi$ under the physical measure $\mathbb{P}.$ This process stays positive and is mean-reverting.
+For a practical example, one can consider the LETF on commodity prices or volatility indices.
+The expected utility from holding the LETF $L$ is